UCSF Population Health and Health Equity Scholars

 These pilot awards go to support innovative research or programming already underway and led by the scholars.
 Distributed via various centers and departments, this funding opportunity was established for assistant professors conducting scholarship with potential population health impact, and offers opportunities for them be participate in innovative training and other events to showcase their work.

 ARI provides funding for two awards each year in the field of HIV research.
-The current Request for Applications for the 2023 cohort of PHHE scholars is currently live.
-Please click on this link to view the application.
-Applications are due by 11:59 pm PST on November 30, 2022, and all applicants and selected Scholars will be notified of the results by mid-December.
+The current Request for Applications for the 2024 cohort of PHHE scholars is currently live.
+Please click on this link to view the application (application link to be updated shortly).
+Applications are due by 11:59 pm PST on November 30, 2023, and all applicants and selected Scholars will be notified of the results by mid-December.

 To learn more about the program and see all past scholars (ARI-funded scholars are listed below), please click here: https://pophealth.ucsf.edu/population-health-health-equity-scholars.